 - Your myESF Banner profile display name

-Within a week of updating your myESF Banner profile, you will receive a survey link from the Lived Name Committee (email@example.com).
+Fill out this survey for the Lived Name Committee.
 This survey allows you to indicate any additional systems where you'd like your lived/preferred name to replace your legal name.
 These additional systems include:

 - Centennial Hall records

 - Student ID card

 Simply fill out the survey to specify your preferences.

 - Some institutional, federal, and state documentation requires the use of legal name, for example transcripts, financial aid documentation, the SU student directory, and international student documentation.
 Information on how to remove your name from the SU student directory is addressed in the FAQs below.

 - If you have granted access to any of the above systems to someone else (parent/family/guardian/other), they will see the same name information that you see.